 Efficiency – Electric motors operate efficiently over a wide range of speeds – 80’s to high 90% – while an internal combustion engine varies between 0% to mid 30% range.
 Some energy is lost during charging resulting in an efficiency rate of 70-73% for electric cars, which compares to tank-to-wheel efficiency of 16% for petrol / diesel cars.
 For more detailed information on this check out this blog post on Electric Car Efficiency.

-It’s also worth pointing out that unlike gasoline cars, electricity loses energy as it is transmitted across the grid to customers.
-According to Wikipedia transmission and distribution losses in the USA were estimated at 6.5% in 2007. , i.e the discrepancy between power produced (as reported by power plants) and power sold to the end customers.
-That said i’m sure there are inefficiencies in the extraction and processing of oil so i wouldn’t imagine that transmission losses render petrol / diesel cars more efficient than electric cars.
+It’s also worth pointing out that unlike petrol cars, electricity loses energy as it is transmitted across the grid to customers.
+According to Wikipedia transmission and distribution losses in the USA were estimated at 6.5% in 2007, i.e. the discrepancy between power produced (as reported by power plants) and power sold to the end customers.
+That said I’m sure there are inefficiencies in the extraction and processing of oil so I wouldn’t imagine that transmission losses render petrol / diesel cars more efficient than electric cars.

 Regardless of the type of car you have it’s worth investing in tyres with a high efficiency rating as these allow you to reduce fuel consumption

-If you really want to delve down into the nitty gritty of the sustainabiliy of electric cars here is a very thorough and well-research review of electric cars versus fossil fuel cars by Carbon Brief, a UK based science climate news outlet funded by the European Climate Foundation.
+If you really want to delve down into the nitty-gritty of the sustainability of electric cars here is a very thorough and well-research review of electric cars versus fossil fuel cars by Carbon Brief, a UK based science climate news outlet funded by the European Climate Foundation.